huytd/everyday/notes/03.30.2022 - TypeScript How some utility types are implemented.md

 }
 ```

-The `keyof` keyword returns a union of all the keys inside a type, we then use the index signature syntax to iterate through these keys, map them with the `Boolean` type, the end result is a new type containing all the keys of `Type`, with type type `Boolean`.
+The `keyof` keyword returns a union of all the keys inside a type, we then use the index signature syntax to iterate through these keys, map them with the `Boolean` type, the end result is a new type containing all the keys of `Type`, with the type `Boolean`.

 Later on, we can use this `AllBoolean` type like this: